Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

-**Team Support (21st level):** Spend a recovery as a swift action but regain no hit points; instead, all epic-tier allies in line of sight automatically save against one effect a save can end (except dying) at the start of their next turn.
+**Team Support (21st level):** Each time you spend a recovery for any purpose, choose one ally within line of sight.
+The ally immediately saves against one effect a save can end (except dying).

-**Where the Need is Greatest (24th level):** As a swift action, you can give one of your recoveries to any other epic-tier ally in line of sight.
-The target ally must use the recovery before the end of the encounter or it is lost.
+**Where the Need is Greatest (24th level):** As a swift action, choose an ally (or yourself).
+The target loses one recovery.
+If you do so, choose an ally (or yourself).
+The target gains one recovery.

 **Brothers and Sisters of Blood (30th level):** For every epic-tier ally in line of sight, you gain a cumulative +1 bonus to all skill checks and damage rolls (maximum +4).

-### Powers
+### Power

 > #### For the Sake of the Team
 > *You give an ally the precious time they need complete the task.*
 > **Encounter** **Utility** **26** (**Free Action**) ● **Martial**
 > **Near** burst 10, one ally
-> **Effect** The target can take one standard action, one move action, and one swift action before the end of your turn.
+> **Effect** The target takes one standard action.

 ## Ultimate